KingRiq/KingRiq/README.md

 - 👋 Hi, I’m Eriq Hampton.
-- 👀 I’m interested in Computer Science with a strong focus on Software Development
+- I am a Full Stack Developer that takes pride in creating constantly
-- 🌱 I’m currently learning Operating Systems and optimizing my understanding of different data structures.
+- 🌱 I am currently developing a suite of applications for my own personal use.
 - 💞️ I’m looking to collaborate on anything worthwhile.
 I really just want to get my feet wet in this field.
 - 📫 How to reach me: You can reach me at eriqhampton@gmail.com